dynn-icml2022/dynn-icml2022.github.io/cfp.md

 ---
 layout: page
 title: Workshop on Dynamic Neural Networks
-subtitle: 2022 International Conference on Machine Learning
+subtitle: 22 July 2022 - 2022 International Conference on Machine Learning - Baltimore, MD
 use-site-title: true
 header-img: "https://dynn-icml2022.github.io/img/logo.jpg"
 share-img: "https://dynn-icml2022.github.io/img/logo.jpg"
 ---

 # Call for Papers
 We invite theoretical and practical contributions (up to 4 pages, ICML format, with an unlimited number of additional pages for references), covering the topics of the workshop.
 We encourage novel or preliminary works, although we will also accept high-quality works that have been published or submitted elsewhere.